Roddy Grant (rugby union): Career

 He joined Border Reivers in summer 2006 as an apprentice, and the following January he made his debut for the professional team as a substitute in the Magners League match against Newport Gwent Dragons at Rodney Parade.
 He was awarded the 2008 John Macphail Scholarship, allowing him to have a summer playing for Auckland University club in New Zealand.

 Grant started as open-side flanker in all five of Scotland's matches in the 2006 Under 19 Rugby World Championship in Dubai in April 2006.
 Later that year he made his international sevens debut for Scotland in the Dubai tournament which opened the IRB's 2006–07 series.
 He played in six of the tournaments in that series.
 That season, too, he had his Scotland Under-20 debut in the February 2007 match against England in Bath, and he continued in that team for the game against France in Bourg-en-Bresse.

 In November 2008 he was the Scottish Thistles’ joint-top scorer with 45 points (nine tries) in the Singapore international sevens, and he went on to play in the Scotland squad in the 2008–09 IRB tournaments in Wellington (New Zealand), San Diego (USA), Hong Kong, Adelaide, Twickenham and Murrayfield as well as the RWC Sevens in Dubai, where he scored four tries in helping Scotland to win the Plate competition.
 Over the 2008–09 sevens season he scored 23 tries, and his points tally of 115 was second only to Colin Gregor’s 171.

 Grant also played two games for Scotland A in the IRB Nations Cup success in Bucharest in June 2009.
 His debut was as a replacement in the win against Russia, and his first start followed four days later in the victory against Uruguay.
 That same month he signed a professional contract with Edinburgh, and his Scotland A career continued with a replacement appearance in the 38–7 win against Tonga at Netherdale, Galashiels, in November 2009.
 Grant was subsequently nominated for Young Player of the Season in the Celtic League for season 2009–10.
 Grant trained with the senior Scotland squad during the 2010 Six Nations Championship.

 On 26 December 2013, Grant made his 100th appearance for Edinburgh, leading the team out onto the Murrayfield pitch for the Boxing Day Pro12 derby clash with Glasgow Warriors.

 In March 2015, Grant signed a new contract with Edinburgh until 2016.
 In August 2015, he scored a hat-trick of tries against Romania's Rugby World Cup side.
 Edinburgh won the match 31–16.
 In December 2015 he was forced to retire following an injury.

 Coaching career

 After retiring as a player, Grant joined the Scottish Rugby Academy and in May 2017 was promoted to Edinburgh forwards' coach.
-Since 2019 he has been forwards' coach for Ulster.
+Since 2024 he was forwards coach for Ulster, until he left his post in July 2024.